The Humble Royal

 A distinguished alumna of Seth C. N. Vidhyalay, Motiben had the distinct honour of welcoming India’s first Prime Minister, Jawaharlal Nehru, and Lal Bahadur Shastri with floral tributes.
 Her lifelong dedication to pedagogy was recognised by the Education Ministry with several Best Teacher Awards, marking years of excellence.
 To this day, her legacy of service as a beloved educator remains deeply etched in the hearts of the people of Dhari.

-This alliance with the Sarabhai spirit ensured that the Rathod household was not only a seat of integrity but a laboratory for Women’s Empowerment.
-Motiben brought these avant-garde ideals back to the heart of Saurashtra, transforming the future of generations to come.
+This alliance with the Sarabhai spirit ensured that the Rathod household was both a seat of integrity and a laboratory for Women’s Empowerment.
+Motiben brought these progressive ideals back to the heart of Saurashtra, transforming the future of generations to come.

 Gaekwad State Education Support: Rathods Benefited with linking the Gaekwad Education Legacy to Modern Research